 Local government service

-Thomas Tipple Smith gave evidence to the Legislative Council committee on the Building Act in 1838.
+Thomas Tipple Smith was an alderman on Glebe Council in 1859-60.
+He gave evidence to the Legislative Council committee on the Building Act in 1838.
 He provided a broad outline of his career as a carpenter and builder in London, and on his building operations around Blackwattle Swamp.
 Tipple Smith also made a submission to the Pyrmont Bridge Co Bill in 1858 requesting clauses be introduced into the bill to preserve the navigation of Blackwattle Creek.
 The submission was rejected.

 Evidence by T Tipple Smith on the Building Act, NSW Legislative Council V & P 1838, part 2, p.
 21